Plots

 Securing infrastructure: Internet access and supply are crucial

-The infrastructure and development of a property are crucial factors for a comfortable and sustainable tiny house lifestyle.
-Besides the basic infrastructure like water, electricity, and sewage, other aspects also play an important role.
-A reliable internet connection with sufficient bandwidth is nowadays indispensable, especially if you work in a tiny house or rely on digital services.
+The infrastructure and development of a plot are crucial factors for a comfortable and sustainable tiny house life.
+In addition to basic infrastructure like water, electricity, and sewage, other aspects also play an important role.
+A reliable internet connection with sufficient bandwidth is essential nowadays, especially if you work in a tiny house or rely on digital services.
 The Tiny House Village emphasizes the importance of internet access, bandwidth, and reliability.

-The proximity to essential services such as shopping facilities and healthcare is also of great importance.
+The proximity to essential services such as shopping facilities and healthcare is also highly significant.
 Ensure you have all the necessary amenities nearby to make your daily life convenient.
-The Tiny House Village also highlights the significance of these aspects.
-Good infrastructure and proximity to services significantly enhance the quality of life in a tiny house.
-Check the availability of internet and services to ensure your daily life is comfortable.
+The Tiny House Village also highlights the importance of these aspects.
+Good infrastructure and proximity to services greatly enhance the quality of life in a tiny house.
+Check the availability of internet and services to ensure a comfortable daily life.

-Some properties are offered as partially developed, often within the framework of leasehold agreements, such as in the Tiny House Village Sauerhof am See.
-It is important to understand the implications of leasehold vs. freehold ownership.
-Leasehold means you do not buy the land but lease it for a certain period (often 50-99 years).
-This can have advantages and disadvantages, particularly concerning long-term costs, restrictions, and potential resale value.
-Also, clarify what costs for completing the infrastructure may arise if the property is partially developed.
+Some plots are offered as partially developed, often under leasehold agreements, as for example in the Tiny House Village Sauerhof by the Lake.
+It is important to understand the implications of leasehold versus freehold.
+Leasehold means you do not buy the land but lease it for a specific period (often 50-99 years).
+This can have advantages and disadvantages, particularly regarding long-term costs, restrictions, and potential resale value.
+Also, clarify what costs might be incurred for completing the infrastructure if the plot is partially developed.
 Inform yourself about the pros and cons of leasehold to make the right decision.

 Living in Community: Social Aspects and Ownership Models in Tiny Houses